 Other highlights include:

-- Applied Research Innovations in Science and Engineering (ARISE) is designed for high school students with little or no access to high-quality STEM education experiences, students of color, and those from low-income backgrounds.
+(ARISE) is designed for high school students with little or no access to high-quality STEM education experiences, students of color, and those from low-income backgrounds.
 The seven-week program features challenging college-level coursework and lab work in such fields as civil and urban engineering, composite materials, mechanics, molecular design, robotics, sensors, and protein engineering.
 For the first time, the biology laboratories of faculty of the NYU School of Arts and Sciences will join the School of Engineering laboratories to offer research opportunities to high school students.
 Thirty-five 10th and 11th graders will be mentored nearly one-on-one by 32 graduate students and 14 NYU faculty members. http://arise.poly.edu/

-- Applying Mechatronics to Promote Science, which is funded by the National Science Foundation (NSF), and Central Brooklyn STEM Initiative, which is funded by corporate and private philanthropy, together provide one of the most compelling examples of the power of the school’s STEM programs.
+Funded by the National Science Foundation (NSF), and Central Brooklyn STEM Initiative, which is funded by corporate and private philanthropy, together provide one of the most compelling examples of the power of the school’s STEM programs.
 Together, they send NYU-Poly graduate students into Brooklyn elementary, middle, and high schools throughout the year to challenge students to design, build, and operate robotic devices, teach science and engineering, and provide training to advance teachers’ understanding of STEM subjects.
 The results are significant: from 2009 to 2012, 70 percent of the 3,200 participating students increased their STEM grades by a half or full-letter grade.
 This summer, 18 elementary, middle, and high school teachers will train alongside NYU School of Engineering graduate fellows and prepare to take STEM knowledge back to their schools. http://gk12.poly.edu/amps-cbri/

-- Code Liberation Foundation, dedicated to encouraging women in digital game development, is hosting two free weekly series through the summer at the NYU Media and Games Network (MAGNET) facilities.
+A dedicated to encouraging women in digital game development, is hosting two free weekly series through the summer at the NYU Media and Games Network (MAGNET) facilities.
 NYU School of Engineering Adjunct Professor of Integrated Digital Media Phoenix Perry co-founded Code Liberation with four other women from various backgrounds who want to change the female-to-male ratio in video game development.
 This summer’s series are aimed at improving game development skills: “Web Based Story Telling” and the intermediate-level “Embodied Play Series,” which focuses on developing games involving the whole body. http://codeliberation.org/events/event/code-liberations-web-based-storytelling-series and http://codeliberation.org/events/event/embodied-play-series

-- CrEST Mobile—Six high school students who completed the intensive Creativity in Engineering, Science and Technology (CrEST) program last term will fan out to community-based organizations, where they will teach what they learned in physical computing, mechanical systems, electronics, and sensors to middle school students in publicly funded summer camps.
+Six high school students who completed the intensive Creativity in Engineering, Science and Technology (CrEST) program last term will fan out to community-based organizations, where they will teach what they learned in physical computing, mechanical systems, electronics, and sensors to middle school students in publicly funded summer camps.
 The camps will engage 235 youngsters throughout the city. http://crest.poly.edu

-- Cyber Security for Young Women will introduce 44 high school girls to role models, programming, virtuous hacking, and digital forensics during two intensive and supportive programs designed to encourage them to pursue educational opportunities in cyber security—a field that is growing at more than 10 times the overall job market but is notoriously bereft of female professionals.
+Will introduce 44 high school girls to role models, programming, virtuous hacking, and digital forensics during two intensive and supportive programs designed to encourage them to pursue educational opportunities in cyber security—a field that is growing at more than 10 times the overall job market but is notoriously bereft of female professionals.
 Summer openings for young women doubled this year, as the Alfred P. Sloan Foundation and the National Security Agency each sponsored a tuition-free session.
 Both prepare the students to participate in the NYU School of Engineering annual Cyber Security Awareness Week High School Digital Forensics Contest. http://engineering.nyu.edu/events/2014/07/07/introduction-cs-and-cyber-security-summer-program-high-school-women

-- Research Experience for Teachers—SMARTER pairs middle and high school teachers in the NYU School of Engineering laboratories with faculty and graduate students for two weeks of advanced STEM workshops and four weeks of research.
+Pairs middle and high school teachers in the NYU School of Engineering laboratories with faculty and graduate students for two weeks of advanced STEM workshops and four weeks of research.
 This summer’s program builds on the highly successful SMART (Science and Mechatronics Aided Research for Teachers) program.
 Based on the premise that kids cannot resist STEM subjects when robots are involved, SMARTER adds an entrepreneurship component so that teachers will be able to point their smartest students, who might otherwise turn to more familiar fields, toward exciting STEM careers.
 Teachers engage in high-level research projects and curriculum development, and return to their schools capable of establishing engineering programs and facilities. http://mechatronics.poly.edu/smart/

-- Science of Smart Cities introduces middle school students to the engineering, science, and technology that make cities more livable, efficient, sustainable, and safer through hands-on activities, demonstrations, and experiments.
+Introduces middle school students to the engineering, science, and technology that make cities more livable, efficient, sustainable, and safer through hands-on activities, demonstrations, and experiments.
 NYU School of Engineering students will teach 54 students—most from underserved Central Brooklyn—energy, urban infrastructure, transportation, and wireless communications.
 Now in its third year, the School of Engineering has taken its successful Science of Smart Cities program to Malaysia at the invitation of the National University of Malaysia.
 Locally, it is supported this summer by Consolidated Edison, Forest City Ratner Companies, and National Grid. http://sosc.poly.edu/

-- Summer Research Opportunities for High School Students—Seven students from Brooklyn Technical High School will work alongside five professors and an equal number of graduate students to conduct advanced research in areas such as wireless medical technology, cybersecurity, bioengineering, and mechanical and civil engineering.
+Seven students from Brooklyn Technical High School will work alongside five professors and an equal number of graduate students to conduct advanced research in areas such as wireless medical technology, cybersecurity, bioengineering, and mechanical and civil engineering.
 Throughout the school, other professors are welcoming other high school students to work beside undergrads and graduate students in their laboratories.

-- Tech Kids Unlimited – Technology can be a great equalizer for those with learning difficulties, and these workshops aim to provide special-needs students, age 9 to 17, with the 21st-century technology tools they require for success.
+Technology can be a great equalizer for those with learning difficulties, and these workshops aim to provide special-needs students, age 9 to 17, with the 21st-century technology tools they require for success.
 Four summer workshops will be held in the new NYU Media and Games Network (MAGNET) in MetroTech Center, taught with the help of NYU students.
 The first will teach coding en route to developing a digital game.
 The workshop on music and audio engineering will teach students to make a sound app and to become a producer of tech culture, rather than just a passive consumer.
 The third module will allow students to build virtual environments and 3D models with Google SketchUp.
 And the fourth will introduce students to 3D design and printing.
 School of Engineering Adjunct Professor Beth Rosenberg founded the program after realizing that her son, who learns differently, loved technology but wasn’t being exposed to it during the school day. http://www.techkidsunlimited.org/